Repairing the Leadership Gap Part 3: Setting Expectations

 Setting (and Upholding) Expectations

 A discernable benefit of improved communication is self-awareness.
-Understanding your personal business strengths and weakness can help you set expectations for yourself and your employees.
-According to Plant, leaders who take public ownership of their path are the most effective.
+Understanding your personal business strengths and weaknesses can help you set expectations for yourself and your employees.
+According to BDR Head Coach & Trainer Jeff Plant, leaders who take public ownership of their path are the most effective.
 “The best managers hold themselves accountable, and that translates in leadership because it reflects character.
 If your employees see you holding yourself accountable, they are more apt to receive direction from you.
 It builds trust.”

 Holding Yourself Accountable